 The Reids owned Bartra until 1933, when A. E. Hickman purchased it.
 Another of Newfoundland's most prominent businessmen, Hickman was born in 1875 in Grand Bank.
 During his life he ran one of the island's most diverse and successful businesses.
 Operating under the name A. E. Hickman and Company Limited, his company was involved in fish export, marine supplies and the insurance industry.
 Hickman also capitalized early on the potential of the automobile in Newfoundland and set up one of the first car dealerships on the island.

 With all of his business ventures, Hickman managed to find the time to enter politics.
 He ran for election for the first time in 1913.
 In 1924 he served as prime minister of Newfoundland for just one month, the shortest term of leadership in the history of Newfoundland.

 After his retirement from politics in 1928, Hickman focused on his business enterprises until his death in 1943.
 The house later passed from the Hickman family to the Andrews family.
-When owned by Wes and Marion Andrews, it housed the finest and most complete collection of Newfoundland prints and engravings.
+When owned by Wes and Marion Andrews, it housed the finest and most complete collection of Newfoundland and Labrador prints and engravings.
 John and Lorraine Cahill bought the dwelling in 1978.
 The Cahills turned the house into a bed and breakfast called Bartra House.